ilg-physics-ucsb/physics6-manual/6AL/MathLab2/MathLab2.md

 :::
 :::

 Figure 1 shows two example tables.
-In the one on the left it, the two variables being measured is clear, the headers have units, it has the proper amount of sig figs, and the decimal points are aligned.
+In the table on the left, the two variables that were measured are clearly described, the headers have units, the values have the proper number of sig figs, and their decimal points are aligned.

-The one on the right it is not clear what the two column represent.
+In the table on the right the variables are not clearly described.
 Even if you could determine what the two columns represent, there is no way for you to know the units.
 Is it seconds and millimeters?
 Hours and nanometers?
 Years and feet?

 Your goal with a table, is to communicate what you did as simply as possible to those reading your report.
 For this class, that means your TA who will be grading your report.
 If you are clear in your thoughts and your tables, it is more likely your TA will be able to understand any mistakes you make.
 This will allow them to provide better feedback, and maybe even take off less points.
 If your TA can't follow what you did, they are more likely to take off points.